The Deadline for Filing GST Returns

 |Less than Rs 5 crore||Jammu and Kashmir, Ladakh, Himachal Pradesh, Delhi, Rajasthan, Punjab, Chandigarh, Tripura, Meghalaya, Uttarakhand, Haryana, Manipur, West Bengal, Jharkhand, Mizoram, Uttar Pradesh, Bihar, Sikkim, Arunachal Pradesh, Nagaland, Assam and Odisha||24th of the following month*|

-Update as of 28th October of 2020
+Update as of 28th October 2020

 The due date for filing GSTR-9 & GSTR-9C for the Financial Year 2018-19 has been extended to 31st December 2020.

-Update as of 15th October of 2020
+Update as of 15th October 2020

-Update as of 30th September of 2020
+Update as of 30th September 2020

 The due date for filing GSTR-9C and GSTR-9 for the Financial Year 2018-19 has been extended to 31st October 2020.

-Update as of 31st August of 2020
+Update as of 31st August 2020

-The due date to file GSTR-4 for Financial Year 2019-20 is extended further to 31st October 2020.
+The due date to file GSTR-4 for Financial Year 2019-20 is extended to 31st October 2020.

 *Below is Old Update News*

-Finance Minister announces several economic relief measures due to the outbreak of COVID-19
+Finance Minister announces several economic relief measures due to the outbreak of COVID-19.

 Addressing the Media, Finance Minister Nirmala Sitharaman added that lurched filing will apply.
 “While I announce 30th June as the date, specific regions will have dates like 27, 29 or 30th.

-“Others can file returns due in March, April and May 2020 by last week of June 2020 but the same would attract a reduced rate of interest at 9 per cent per annum from 15 days after the due date (current interest rate is 18 % per annum),” Nirmala Sitharaman said.
+“Others can file returns due in March, April and May 2020 by the last week of June 2020, but the same would attract a reduced rate of interest at 9 per cent per annum from 15 days after the due date (current interest rate is 18 % per annum),” Nirmala Sitharaman said.

 During the address to the media, the Finance Minister made these announcements besides the important announcements on measures to tackle the economic impact of coronavirus.
-Additionally, she added that no different stupefying dates will be followed while filing GST returns for March, April and May.
+Additionally, she added that no different stupefying dates would be followed while filing GST returns for March, April and May.